 Among the different platforms, only PyInvesting provides fundamental data such as price to earnings ratio, free cash flow, return on equity, profit growth and more.
 These fundamental data are obtained from the company’s financial statements going as far back as 15 years.
 For investors that rely on fundamental data, this is currently the only platform that allows you to create a backtest using fundamental data without writing a single line of code.
 All other backtesting platforms above only provide technical indicators based on price or volume data which is not suitable for most long term investors.

-Finally, only PyInvesting allows users to go live with their backtest and create their own personal robo adviser on the cloud.
+Finally, only PyInvesting allows users to go live with their investment strategy on the cloud.
 The website will send users an email to update them on their live positions and orders which they can trade on their personal account.

 Every investor should backtest their investment strategy because it allows them to analyze the historical behaviour of their investment strategy and determine how effective it is.
 Backtesting also helps investors understand their strategy’s behaviour during different key periods in history which allows them to manage their risk.
 Finally backtesting allows investors to follow a logical set of rules which removes emotion from the picture and helps them make data driven decisions.